UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Introduction

 \section{Introduction}

-Approximate Nearest Neighbor Search (ANNS) is widely used in many production systems, including data mining~\cite{tagami2017annexml}, information retrieval~\cite{zhang2022uni, kung2024improving}, and recommendation systems~\cite{li2024ndrec,wang2023ems,chen2022approximate}.
-In these systems, the data typically reaches into the billions.
-For example, modern social network platforms serve billions of daily active users and provide real-time recommendations~\cite{pmlr-v235-zhai24a}.
-Further, these systems frequently operate under stringent latency constraints (e.g., real-time recommendations and interactive user serving), which underscores the critical importance of efficient ANNS algorithms.
+Approximate Nearest Neighbor Search (ANNS) is a foundational technology for modern AI systems, enabling applications like real-time recommendations~\cite{li2024ndrec,wang2023ems,chen2022approximate} and retrieval-augmented large language models (RAG-LLMs)~\cite{shi2023context,khandelwal2019generalization, jiang2023chameleon}.
+As datasets grow to billions of entries, which is common in social networks~\cite{pmlr-v235-zhai24a} or enterprise-scale LLM serving, efficient ANNS becomes critical.

-ANNS algorithms are broadly classified into four main categories: hash-based~\cite{andoni2015practical, zheng2016lazylsh, gong2020idec}, tree-based~\cite{chen2023parallelnn, zheng2020pm, arora2018hd}, graph-based~\cite{9726805, DBLP:conf/ppopp/ManoharSBD0S024, wang2024ndsearch} and compression-based~\cite{johnson2019billion, juno-asplos24, vectorsearch-sc23}.
-While graph-based, tree-based and hash-based methods excel in handling million-scale searches, they encounter scalability challenges for billion-scale datasets due to their substantial memory demands.
-For example, HNSW~\cite{hnsw}, a graph-based method, consumes between 60-450 bytes of memory per vertex, resulting in up to 450GB data size for a graph with one billion vertices.
-In contrast, compression-based methods enable the encoding of extensive datasets into smaller storage footprints, which greatly enhances scalability and cost-efficiency.
-This is particularly beneficial for applications such as personalized recommendation and large model serving, where managing vast amounts of data is paramount.
-Thus, in this paper, we focus mainly on compression-based ANNS algorithms.
-Specifically, we focus on IVFPQ~\cite{jegou2010product}, a popular compression-based algorithm known for its effectiveness in reducing the storage of datasets while maintaining a high level of search accuracy.
+ANNS algorithms can be categorized into four classes: hash-based~\cite{andoni2015practical, zheng2016lazylsh, gong2020idec}, tree-based~\cite{chen2023parallelnn, zheng2020pm, arora2018hd}, graph-based~\cite{9726805, DBLP:conf/ppopp/ManoharSBD0S024, wang2024ndsearch} and compression-based~\cite{johnson2019billion, juno-asplos24, vectorsearch-sc23}.
+While graph-based, tree-based and hash-based methods excel at million-scale searches, they encounter scalability challenges for billion-scale datasets due to prohibitive memory requirements.
+For example, HNSW~\cite{hnsw}, a state-of-the-art graph-based method, requires 60-450 bytes of memory per vertex.
+This results in a memory requirement of up to 450GB for a billion-vertex graph, making it impractical for real-world deployments.
+In contrast, compression-based methods dramatically reduce storage footprints by encoding data into compact representations, enabling scalable and cost-efficient billion-scale searches.
+Thus, this paper focuses mainly on compression-based ANNS algorithms.
+Specifically, we focus on IVFPQ~\cite{jegou2010product}, one of the most popular compression-based algorithms and widely used for accelerating massive industrial systems (e.g., recommendation systems in ByteDance~\cite{bytedance-ivfpq} and long-context LLM serving~\cite{zhang2025pqcacheproductquantizationbasedkvcache}).